MCP Containers

 Create Toolset

 You can create a new toolset based on the running MCP container.
-The created toolset will use the MCP container as its source and appear in the Toolsets list on the Entities - Toolsets page.
+The created toolset will use the MCP container as its source and appear in Entities/Toolsets.

 - In the Configuration screen of the running MCP container, click the Create button in the header and select Toolset from the dropdown.